What Does Membership Mean?

 Membership Classes and Services

-Periodically, the Rev. Christian Carroll, Priest Ascociate, conducts classes that provide a historical and spiritual survey of the Episcopal Church, and considers how this tradition is reflected and lived out at St. George's.
+Periodically, classes are conducted that provide a historical and spiritual survey of the Episcopal Church, and considers how this tradition is reflected and lived out at St. George's.

 A more traditionally formal ceremony to join the Episcopal Church occurs at a service of Confirmation and Reception held at the Cathedral of Trinity and St. Philip's in Newark.
 This is for people who want to embrace membership sacramentally in the historic laying on of hands by the Bishop.
 Confirmation, whether for youth or adults, is a sacrament of initiation in which we confirm the vows made for us at Baptism by our Godparents.
 People who have been Confirmed in another denomination are Received into the Episcopal Church in a way that recognizes and values the original confirmation but welcomes the person into this branch of the Christian faith.